Approximate Newton Methods: The Subsampled Newton method and Variants

+We will compare our results in this section with previous work.
+Though many variants of subsampled Newton methods have been proposed recently, they share the similar proof procedure.
+Thus, these algorithms have almost the same sample size and convergence rate.
+For example, the subsampled Newton method \cite{roosta2019sub} and NewSamp \cite{erdogdu2015convergence} have the same order of sample size and convergence rate (referring to Table~\ref{tb:comp_ssn}).
+Thus, we only compare our results with the recent work of \citet{roosta2019sub} and NewSamp \cite{erdogdu2015convergence}.
+The detailed comparison is listed in Table~\ref{tb:comp_ssn}.

+First, compare our analysis of subsampled Newton with the one of \cite{roosta2019sub}.
+We can observe that to achieve the same convergence rate, our result only needs $\ti{\OM}(K/\mu)$ in contrast to $\ti{\OM}(K^2/\mu^2)$ of \citet{roosta2019sub}.
+Hence, our result is substantially much tighter than previous work.

+Then we compare our theoretical analysis of NewSamp with the one of \citet{erdogdu2015convergence}.
+We can observe that though NewSamp is a kind of regularized subsampled Newton, it still takes $\ti{\OM}(K^2/\mu^2)$ samples which is the same to subsampled Newton.
+In contrast, our analysis (Theorem~\ref{thm:NewSamp}) describes how to the regularization reduces the sample size and convergence speed.
+This theory matches the empirical study that a small $r$ (implying a large $\lambda_{r+1}$) will reduce the samples and convergence speed \cite{erdogdu2015convergence}.

+Finally, we compare NewSamp with regularized subsampled Newton (Algorithm~\ref{alg:reg_subsamp}).
+We mainly focus on the parameter $\epsilon_0$ in Theorem~\ref{thm:Reg_subnewton} and Theorem~\ref{thm:NewSamp} which mainly determines convergence properties of Algorithm~\ref{alg:reg_subsamp} and Algorithm~\ref{alg:NewSamp}.
+Specifically, if we set $\xi = \lambda_{r+1}$ in Eqn.~\eqref{eq:eps_reg}, then $\epsilon_0 = \frac{3\lambda_{r+1} + \mu}{3\lambda_{r+1} + 3\mu} $ which is of the same order of the first term of the right hand of Eqn.~\eqref{eq:eps_newsamp}.
+Hence, we can regard NewSamp as a special case of Algorithm~\ref{alg:reg_subsamp}.
+However, NewSamp provides an approach for automatic choice of $\alpha$.
 Recall that NewSamp includes another parameter: the target rank $r$.
 Thus, NewSamp and Algorithm~\ref{alg:reg_subsamp} have the same number of free parameters.
 If $r$ is not properly chosen, NewSamp will still have poor performance.
 Therefore, Algorithm~\ref{alg:reg_subsamp} is theoretically preferred because NewSamp needs extra cost to perform SVDs.